Small Research and Travel Grants

 Application for the Small Research & Travel Grants are completed through AcademicWorks (an online scholarships management system).

 Please navigate to the AcademicWorks system via Academic Works to complete the College of Arts & Sciences Deans’ Scholarships application under the ‘My Applications’ tab within the system.
+Search for the Small Grants by entering “travel” in search.
 The AcademicWorks system typically opens for submissions one month before the deadline in each cycle.
+Students may also link directly to the application here: https://virginia.academicworks.com/opportunities/5373/applications/new

 - Every grant application MUST include detailed and itemized budget.
-Applicants MUST use the CLAS Grant Budget Template and the application form.
+Applicants MUST upload the CLAS Grant Budget Template saved as a PDF file (CLAS Budget_lastname_first initial_20XX.pdf where XX indicates application year).

 - If your project involves travel abroad, you must start the ISO (http://iso.virginia.edu/) clearance process BEFORE you submit your application and you must have final ISO travel clearance before grant award funds may be distributed to you.